Testing the Quasar Hubble Diagram with LISA Standard Sirens: Discussion and conclusion

 Assuming the validity of the $\Lambda$CDM model, we described how to generate catalogs of mock MBHB standard siren observations by LISA.
 We used a Bayesian approach to determine the relative favor of $\Lambda$CDM and the best fit model of Ref.~\cite{Risaliti:2018reu}, as determined by the data.
 This is expressed in terms of the Bayes factor, which can be calculated given priors of the model parameters, the likelihood function and the observed data.
 In the process, we reproduced some of the results of Ref.~\cite{Risaliti:2018reu}, in particular the posterior distribution of the phenomenological model, which we used as a basis for the prior beliefs on the deviation from $\Lambda$CDM.
 Given a fixed number of simulated standard sirens $N_{SS}$ we used $10^4$ catalog realizations to study the behavior of the Bayes factor and we found a 50\%, 75\% and 95\% chance to rule out the deviation found by Ref.~\cite{Risaliti:2018reu} with $N_{SS} = 4,7,14$, respectively.
 These numbers are within the range of the expected rates for LISA MBHB standard sirens \cite{Tamanini:2016uin}, suggesting that LISA will indeed be able to discriminate the observed tension from the standard $\Lambda$CDM model.
+Furthermore, since the alternative hypothesis for the cosmic expansion has been formulated in a generic way, our analysis can also be used to test a wide variety of other cosmological models against the $\Lambda$CDM model with standard sirens.
+To facilitate this, our code for the Bayesian hypothesis testing analysis has been made available at \cite{code_repo}.

-Furthermore, we evaluated the constraints on the matter density and Hubble constant as a function of the number of MBHB standard sirens and we found that the Hubble parameter can be more precisely constrained than the matter density on average.
+We have also evaluated the constraints on the matter density and Hubble constant as a function of the number of MBHB standard sirens and we found that the Hubble parameter can be more precisely constrained than the matter density on average.
 The relative precision of the Hubble parameter ranges from $3-20\%$ for 10 standard sirens up to $1-4\%$ for 50.
 Whereas, the matter density can be constrained with relative precision ranging from $7-50\%$ for 10 standard sirens up to $4-7\%$ for 50.
 The combination of MBHB events with other standard sirens detectable by LISA, in particular stellar-origin black hole binaries and EMRIs, will allow to improve the constraints on $H_0$ found in this paper, perhaps to below-percent accuracy in optimistic scenarios.
 These results will help elucidate the current tension on the measured value of the Hubble constant, which may well not be solved by the time LISA will launch.

 The great potential of MBHB mergers for cosmology lies however beyond the results one can obtain on $H_0$.
 As we showed in this paper, by using these events as standard sirens LISA will probe the expansion history at $z\gtrsim 2$ with an accuracy possibly not attained by future EM observations, even as a new suite of large-scale structure surveys \cite{desi,euclid,lsst,wfirst,Bull:2020cpe} in the post-reionisation matter-dominated regime, $2 \lesssim z \lesssim 6$, are poised to search for clues to the nature of dark energy and chart the cosmic acceleration.
 Quasars have recently been proposed anew as a standard candles in this redshift range \cite{Risaliti:2018reu}.
 Other methods may also open up this frontier in the coming years, such as line intensity mapping \cite{Bernal:2019gfq,Karkare:2018sar,Kovetz:2017agg}.
 Reconciling the Hubble diagram among all these different methods will be a crucial activity in the future.
 LISA standard sirens offer a proven and complementary method to independently test the Hubble diagram at $z \gtrsim 2$.
 This synergy between GW and EM observations will provide the necessary confidence to reliably test the cosmic expansion at high redshift.